cocos/cocos-docs/en/editor/publish/build-panel.md

 - **Import**: click this button to import the JSON file that saves the configuration of the build options.

-- **Export**: Click this button to export the current platform's build option configuration as a JSON file for the [command line build](publish-in-command-line.md), or share it among project members.
+- **Export**: click this button to export the current platform's build option configuration as a JSON file for the [command line build](publish-in-command-line.md), or share it among project members.
 The exported configuration is differentiated according to the platform.
 When using the command line to build, specify the file path of the build parameter `configPath` as the exported JSON configuration file path.

     ![export](build-panel/export-options.png)